Polish Cake Recipe – Pani Walewska

-But, if that alone doesn’t, the thick layer of creamy custard in the middle sure will.
+But, if that alone doesn’t do the trick, the thick layer of creamy custard in the middle sure will.
 Cold, out of the fridge, with a hot cup of coffee this Blitz Torte – type cake is a dream!

 What is Pani Walewska Cake

-This Polish Cake is named after a beautiful noblewoman who gave birth to the Napoleon Bonaparte, or so the story claims.
+This Polish Cake is named after a beautiful noblewoman and a mistress of the Napoleon Bonaparte, or so the story claims.
 The original Pani Walewska cake is made with all the same things you see in my cake, but with currant jam and almond flakes instead of walnuts.

 Pani Walewska or Blitz Torte

-If you’ve never had any cake like this, but are looking for some reference for this cake closely resembles the German Blitz Torte, which is made almost identically, but without any jams or berries.
+If you’ve never had any cake like this, but are looking for some reference, this cake closely resembles the German Blitz Torte, which is made almost identically, but without any jams or berries.